The Voice (1982 film)

 The Voice (Голос), is a 1982 Soviet psychological drama film.
-It is based on the screenplay of the same name by Natalya Ryazantseva and directed by Ilya Averbakh.
-This is the last film by director Ilya Averbakh.
+It is based on the screenplay of the same name by Natalya Ryazantseva and directed by her husband Ilya Averbakh.
+This was Averbakh's last film as director.

 Plot

 Actress Yulia Martynova (Natalya Sayko) is starring in a new film, but in the middle of the film production she is suddenly hospitalized with a serious illness.
-The film director (Leonid Filatov) is emotionally involved; he becomes frustrated, but the actress comes back from her hospital bed to the studio to continue her work in post-production.
-Yulia cannot imagine her character speaking with the voice of another actress, so she deals with her condition, taking drugs to overcome her pain, in order to contribute her original voice to the film.
-The cast and crew members help the star to overcome, and her original voice brings new depth and meaning to the film after her death.
+The film director (Leonid Filatov) is emotionally involved; he becomes nervous and frustrated because the film cannot be completed without the leading actress.
+All crew members are nervous witnessing the unfolding disaster, but the actress comes back from her hospital bed to the studio to continue her work in post-production.
+Yulia is so devoted to being original in the creative process that she cannot allow her character speaking with the voice of another actress, so she deals with her health condition by taking drugs to overcome the pain, in order to contribute her original voice to the film.
+The cast and crew members are helping the leading star to continue working while she battles with the terminal condition, so she delivers her role elegantly thus contributing to successful result.
+Her original voice slightly altered by her illness brings a new depth and meaning to the film after her death.